Quickstart: Scale compute in Azure Synapse Analytics using T-SQL

-Setting Suggested value Description Server type Database engine This value is required Server name The fully qualified server name Here's an example: mynewserver-20171113.database.windows.net.
+Setting Suggested value Description Server type Database engine This value is required Server name The fully qualified server name Here's an example: mySampleDataWarehouseservername.database.windows.net.
 Authentication SQL Server Authentication SQL Authentication is the only authentication type that is configured in this tutorial.
 Login The server admin account The account that you specified when you created the server.
-Password The password for your server admin account This is the password that you specified when you created the server.
+Password The password for your server admin account The password you specified when you created the server.

 Click Connect.
 The Object Explorer window opens in SSMS.

 In Object Explorer, expand Databases.
-Then expand mySampleDatabase to view the objects in your new database.
+Then expand mySampleDataWarehouse to view the objects in your new database.

 View service objective